Prephouse/web/README.md

 For REST APIs, although RTK Query provides its own HTTP client, we use [Axios][axios] as our HTTP client as the latter provides more customization options.
-We provide [`baseQuery`](src/services/query.ts) and [`rawBaseQuery`](src/services/query.ts) functions that you can utilize as the base query in the RTK Query `createApi` function.
+We provide [`baseQuery`](src/libs/query.ts) and [`rawBaseQuery`](src/libs/query.ts) functions that you can utilize as the base query in the RTK Query `createApi` function.
 The `baseQuery` function automatically converts the HTTP request and response keys to snake case and camel case respectively.
-This is particularly important for the Prephouse APIs since our backend server expects snake case in accordance with our Python variable naming rules but the client uses camel case.
+This is particularly important for the Prephouse APIs since our backend server expects snake case in accordance with our Python naming rules but the client uses camel case.
 On the other hand, the `rawBaseQuery` function does **not** perform any pre- or post-processing on the HTTP request and response data.

 [rtk-query]: https://redux-toolkit.js.org/rtk-query/overview